Reconciling Ministries Network

 The Reconciling Ministries Network (RMN) is an organization seeking the inclusion of people of all sexual orientations and gender identities in both the policy and practices of United Methodist Church.
 It is one of many Welcoming Congregation organizations to emerge in American Christianity in the 1980s.
-The ministry has over 1100 affiliated congregations and 42,000 affiliated individuals.
+As of 2019, the ministry stated thay have over 1100 affiliated congregations and 42,000 affiliated individuals.

 History

 The group was founded in 1983 as the Reconciling Congregation Program as part of Affirmation: United Methodists for Lesbian/Gay Concerns.
 It was created as a system for congregations to publicly support lesbians and gay men, and welcome them to full participation in the life of the church both locally and beyond the local congregation.
 The group was named "Reconciling Congregations" in reference to discussion regarding the need for reconciliation between gay people and the church.

 In 1984, the United Methodist Church, at its General Conference, added to its Book of Discipline the statement that "no self-avowed, practicing homosexual shall be ordained or appointed in the United Methodist Church."
 Affirmation members gathered outside the meeting hall, inviting churches to join the Reconciling Congregations.
 Soon after, the first two congregations declared themselves to be part of the movement: Washington Square United Methodist Church in New York City, and Wesley United Methodist Church in Fresno, California.

 As the program grew, it broke away from Affirmation, becoming autonomous in 1989.
 The name changed to its current name in October 2000 as a recognition that the diverse ministries the program was serving went beyond congregations.

 RMN members have challenged United Methodist policies on same-sex relationships.
 After pastor Jimmy Creech officiated at a union ceremony for two lesbians, the church in 1996 forbade any same-sex commitment ceremonies to be celebrated in United Methodist churches or by United Methodist pastors.

 In 1999, 95 clergy officiated in a union service for Jeanne Barnett and Ellie Charlton.
 Later that year, Reverend Gregory Dell was tried and found guilty of violating Methodist policy in officiating at the marriage of two men in his church.

 In 2000, 229 members of the Reconciling Ministries and Soulforce were arrested at the United Methodist Church's General Conference.
-29 more were arrested when they entered the conference floor to protest church policies regarding LGBT people.
+29 more were arrested when they entered the conference floor to protest church policies regarding LGBTQ people.
 At the 2004 General Conference, some conservative Methodists proposed that the denomination split over the question of inclusion of LGBT people, a proposal which did not meet with wide approval.